The Shadow (1994 film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 34%, based on reviews from 50 critics.
-The website's consensus states: 'Bringing a classic pulp character to the big screen, The Shadow features impressive visual effects, but the story ultimately fails to strike a memorable chord.'
+On Rotten Tomatoes, the film has an approval rating of 38%, based on reviews from 53 critics.
+The website's consensus states: "Bringing a classic pulp character to the big screen, The Shadow features impressive visual effects, but the story ultimately fails to strike a memorable chord."
 On Metacritic it has a score of 50% based on reviews from 30 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade "B" on scale of A to F.

-Brian Lowry of Variety wrote, that despite similarities, the Shadow "lacks the visceral appeal of Batman and won't strike the same chord."
+Brian Lowry of Variety wrote that, despite similarities, the Shadow "lacks the visceral appeal of Batman and won't strike the same chord."

 Owen Gleiberman of Entertainment Weekly gave the film a grade 'D', adding: 'The trouble with setting a special-effects fantasy in the low-tech ’20s is that unless the American-kitsch elements are injected with something approaching Steven Spielberg's speedy bravado, we become all too aware that the actors are simply standing around B-movie sets spouting cardboard dialogue.'
 (Entertainment Weekly would later place the film on its list of the "21 Worst Comic-Book Movies Ever".)

 Michael Wilmington, writing for the Chicago Tribune, gave his take on the film: "The Shadow shows what can happen when you overdress pulp.
 You wind up with something gorgeous and suffocated, bejeweled trash floundering in its over-splendid stuffings."
 Roger Ebert, writing for the Chicago Sun-Times gave the film 3 out of 4 stars, and said: 'If you respond to film noir, if you like dark streets and women with scarlet lips and big fast cars with running boards, the look of this movie will work some kind of magic.'

-Jack Yeovil of Empire Magazine gave it 3 out 5 and called it "A pleasant, eye-pleasing movie" he further praises the production design and effects, "but the plot never really gels, and for an action fantasy is rather cold".
+Jack Yeovil of Empire gave it 3 out 5 and called it "A pleasant, eye-pleasing movie" he further praises the production design and effects, "but the plot never really gels, and for an action fantasy is rather cold".